Dr. med. Dirk Manski

 Ultrasound Imaging:

 Renal cell cancer presents as mostly hypoechoic to isoechoic tumor in the kidney, growing in the center of the kidney or bulging into the perirenal fat [fig. ultrasound imaging of renal cell carcinoma].
 Cystic tumors are difficult to assess in sonography [fig.~\ref {rcc_zystisch2}].
-Lesions of the kidney suspicious of renal cell cancer are further investigated with abdominal computed tomography (with contrast media) or alternatively with MRI of the kidney.
+Lesions of the kidney suspicious of renal cell cancer are further investigated with abdominal computed tomography (with contrast medium) or alternatively with MRI of the kidney.

 The liver should be examined for liver metastases.
 In advanced tumors, Doppler ultrasound imaging may reveal a thombus in the renal vein or vena cava inferior.